 ‘Overweight’ and ‘obese’ are terms which the World Health Organization (WHO) defines as “abnormal or excessive fat accumulation that presents a risk to health.”1 The Centers for Disease Control and Prevention (CDC) notes that Body Mass Index (BMI) is a screening tool used to identify these conditions: It’s found by dividing a person’s weight in kilograms by the square of height in meters.
 With a BMI of 25-29.9, a patient is called overweight, while a BMI of 30 or more qualifies that person as obese.2

-Obesity is linked to significantly increased risk of chronic health conditions, including type 2 diabetes, heart disease, high blood pressure, and cancer.
-In 2017-2018, according to the Centers for Disease Control and Prevention (CDC), more than 42 percent of adults in the U.S. were obese.3
+Obesity is linked to significantly increased risk of chronic health conditions, including type 2 diabetes, heart disease and cancer.
+According to the CDC, approximately 73.6 percent of adults in the U.S. meet definitions for overweight or obese.
+Obesity also has a high economic cost with an annual medical cost estimated at $173 billion.3

 2. HYPERTENSION

-Hypertension, commonly known as high blood pressure, affects 45 percent of adults in the U.S. and can lead to medical emergencies such as heart attack and stroke.7 It is often labeled as ‘the silent killer’ because there aren’t any early symptoms of the disease.8
+Hypertension, commonly known as high blood pressure, affects 47 percent of adults in the U.S. and can lead to medical emergencies such as heart attack and stroke.4 It is often labeled as ‘the silent killer’ because there aren’t any early symptoms of the disease.5

-Hypertension puts pressure on blood vessels as they pump blood throughout the body.
+Blood pressure is the pressure of blood pushing against the walls of your arteries that carry blood from your heart to other parts of your body.
 It can occur as a result of genetics, unhealthy diet, and lack of physical activity.
-Other health conditions, such as obesity and diabetes, can also increase a person’s risk of developing high blood pressure, while eating a healthy diet and exercising regularly can help lower blood pressure.9
+Other health conditions, such as obesity and diabetes, can also increase a person’s risk of developing high blood pressure, while eating a healthy diet and exercising regularly can help lower blood pressure.6

 3. HEART DISEASE AND STROKE

-Heart disease is the leading cause of death for men and women across almost every racial and ethnic group in this country, killing more than 647,000 Americans each year.
-The financial costs of heart disease are estimated at $219 billion a year for medications, treatment, and lost productivity due to premature death.10 People with coronary heart disease are also at higher risk of a heart attack or stroke.11
+Heart disease is the leading cause of death for men and women across almost every racial and ethnic group in this country, killing more than 697,000 Americans each year.
+The financial costs of heart disease are estimated at $229 billion a year for medications, treatment, and lost productivity due to premature death.7 High blood pressure, a leading cause of heart disease, is also linked to a higher risk of experiencing a heart attack or stroke.8

 4. TYPE 2 DIABETES

 Type 2 diabetes is a chronic condition that affects how the human body processes glucose (blood sugar).
-In 2018, an estimated 34.2 million Americans—10.5 percent of the total population—had type 2 diabetes.
-The previous year, the disease was responsible for $237 billion in direct medical costs and $90 billion in reduced productivity.12
+In 2019 an estimated 37.3 million Americans—11.3 percent of the total population—had type 2 diabetes.
+Another 96 million Americans have pre-diabetes,9 which can lead to diabetes if no lifestyle changes or other interventions are put into effect.
+In 2017, the disease was responsible for $237 billion in direct medical costs and $90 billion in reduced productivity.
+Even after adjusting for differences in age and sex, healthcare costs for someone with diabetes are 2.3 times higher than for someone without it.10

 5. DEPRESSION AND ANXIETY